zhouzhuojie/meteor-kramed/README.md

 By default, kramed supports Mathjax, if you want to enable `katex` support, do the following:

-`rexzh0u:kramed` has a weak dependency on `sashko:katex`:
+`rexzh0u:kramed` has a weak dependency on `simple:katex`:
 ```
-meteor add sashko:katex
+meteor add simple:katex
 ```

 then, enable katex by turning on the option: